As the summer ramps up, we're spending more and more time outside, enjoying as much of the seemingly endless days as we possibly can.

 If you're looking at taking a new approach to pest control, check out how oil of citronella affects the following pests.

 It won't cause harm to the mosquito, but it will prevent the mosquito from landing on your skin and biting you in the first place.
+This is why people like to use citronella to make mosquito repellent candles to help with outdoor barbecues.

 For an easy-breezy DIY citronella mosquito spray recipe, check out the video below!